Skip to content

 Failed to load picture

-When tracing this tree data structure, the CPU first reads a CSR called satp which stores the address of the root page table.
-The picture shows a case where 1022 entries in the root page table are empty and 2 entries are non-empty, holding the address of a leaf page table.
-When we say "the address" of a page table, we mean the physical address which the CPU actually uses to access the memory instead of a virtual address belonging to a process.
+When tracking this tree data structure, the CPU first reads a CSR called satp which stores the address of the root page table.
+The picture shows a case where 1022 entries in the root page table are empty, and 2 entries are non-empty holding the address of a leaf page table.
+When we say "the address" of a page table, we mean the physical address which the CPU is using to actually access the memory instead of a virtual address belonging to a process.

 Translation details

-Below is an example of how the operating system could initialize the page tables such that the CPU will translate virtual address 0x807F_EXXX into physical address 0x808A_DXXX for a process.
-Again, the XXX here stands for any offset in range [0, PAGE_SIZE).
+Below is an example of how the operating system could initialize the page tables such that the CPU will translate virtual address 0x803F_EXXX into physical address 0x804A_DXXX for a process.
+Again, XXX stands for any offset in the range [0, PAGE_SIZE).

 Failed to load picture